Streamlining the Admission Process

 Q: Do you have an early childhood program?

 A: Yes, we accept children ages 24 months through four years of age.
-For more information, please visit our Early Childhood Learning Program page.
+For more information, please visit our Preschool Program page.

 Q: How will I know my application has been received?